 For attendance procedures at each grade level, parents should reference the Student Handbooks.

 The following will be grounds for denying a student’s attendance in the Hopkinton Public Schools:

-It is a crime for a responsible parent or guardian not to cause a student to attend school.
-If a student fails to attend school for seven full-day sessions or fourteen half-day sessions within any six-month period, the supervisor of attendance may file a complaint in court against the parent and/guardian who is responsible for the student.
+It is a crime for a responsible parent or guardian not to cause a child to attend school for any other reason than those listed above.
+If a child fails to attend school for seven full-day sessions or fourteen half-day sessions within any six-month period, the supervisor of attendance may file a complaint in court against the parent and/or guardian who is responsible for the student.

 The Attendance Officer will also determine if anyone has unlawfully induced a minor to be absent or truant from school and if so, bring this to the attention of the Superintendent who may bring charges under C. 76 §4.

 - B - School Board Governance and Operations

 - I - Instructional Program

 - J - Students